Locality of centred tangent cones in the Wasserstein space: Introduction

+This work generalizes Gigli's theorem by identifying which part of $\mu$ allows optimal plans to split mass in exactly $d-k$ directions, again using \Zaitchek's theorem.
+Moreover, and this is the main point, each part is concentrated on a set $A_k$ which admits normal spaces of dimension $d-k$ at $\mu-$almost any point, and the centred tangent measure fields are exactly the measure fields concentrated on these normal spaces.
+The intuition behind this decomposition is that tangent measures try to get away from $\mu$ as fast as possible, therefore choosing normal directions to the concentration sets.

 It may seem surprising that no regularity assumption on $A_k$ is needed: this is still a consequence of \Zaitchek's theorem, since quite miraculously, singularities of convex functions are described using (differences of) convex functions.
-The regularity of $A_k$ is the one that allows a convex function to be not differentiable in $d-k$ independent directions.
-By \Zaitchek, the singular subset of $A_k$ (at which the normal directions are not defined) has the ``same size'' as non-differentiability sets of convex functions \emph{in one more direction}.
-In the decomposition, these sets are seen by $\mu^{k-1}$, and each $A_k$ has a tangent plane $\mu^k-$almost everywhere.
+Indeed, the regularity of $A_k$ is precisely the one that allows a convex function to be not differentiable in $d-k$ independent directions.
+By \Zaitchek, the singular subset of $A_k$ (at which the normal directions are not defined) has the ``same size'' as non-differentiability sets of convex functions \emph{in at least one more direction}.
+In the decomposition, these sets are seen by the lower-order measures $\mu^{j}$ for $j < k$, so that each $A_k$ has a tangent plane $\mu^k-$almost everywhere.

-Our results do not only focus on the tangent cone, but are formulated for more general subsets of $\Psp_2(\T\Sp)$, since the underlying arguments are based on horizontal convexity and null barycenter.
-These two assumptions guarantee that the subset in question is essentially described by local conditions.
-However, the tangent cone (and its orthogonal) are constructed in a canonical way for any measure $\mu$, and can be compared for different measures.
+Since many properties of $\Tan_{\mu}^0$ only depend on the fact that this set is convex in a certain sense, we first focus on a generic horizontally convex closed cone of centred fields.
+However, the tangent cone is constructed in a canonical way for any $\mu$, and can be compared for different measures.
 As a side corollary, we show that the metric orthogonal $\Sol_{\mu}$ of $\Tan_{\mu}$ is closed with respect to the Wasserstein distance over $\T\Sp$.